 - Data protection

-The programme also includes ample opportunities to acquire business and entrepreneurial skills.
-This includes the chance to apply your new skills and knowledge towards bringing a real innovative solution to market and developing a successful business model.
+The programme also includes ample opportunities to acquire business and entrepreneurial skills and apply your new skills and knowledge towards bringing a real innovative solution to the market and developing a successful business model.

 Unlock new career opportunities

 Careers in data science are simply exploding.
-You will leave this programme having the training and skills needed to unlock a range of career opportunities.
-Our Data Science graduates can be found working in open innovation settings and leading technology companies.
+You will leave this programme having the knowledge and skills needed to unlock a range of career opportunities.
+Our graduates can be found working in open innovation settings and leading technology companies.
 Some have even gone on to launch their own successful start-ups and consultancies.

 Ready to join their ranks?
-Then enrol today and start driving the digital transformation with Data Science!
+Then apply today and start driving the digital transformation with Data Science!

-Our Data Science Master’s programme is open to applicants with either a Bachelor of Science degree or who are in their final year of study in:
+The Data Science master’s programme is open to applicants with either a Bachelor of Science degree or who are in their final year of study in:

 - Computer Science